CodeAwareness/mongo-alias/README.md

 This one is quite simple: data size.

-When we code, we'd like to work with nice long field names, but those get stored in the JSON structures as is, and when you run billions of records, your data size, and even query performance, become less and less ideal.
-Saving short keys in the database has been a good way to improve both these metrics, for a long time now, even though 10gen explains [here](https://www.mongodb.com/docs/manual/core/data-model-operations/#storage-optimization-for-small-documents) that this optimization is really beneficial only for small documents.
+When we code, we'd like to work with nice long field names, but those get stored in the JSON structures as is, and when you run billions of records, your data size becomes larger and larger.
+For some simple documents, the choice of the schema keys can result in having more data storage allocated to these keys than to actual data.
+This is one of the shortcommings of working with NoSQL, but it's one that we can hammer down to a single letter using aliases.

+Saving short keys in the database has been a good way to improve database metrics, even though 10gen explains [here](https://www.mongodb.com/docs/manual/core/data-model-operations/#storage-optimization-for-small-documents) that this optimization is really beneficial only for small documents.

 ## Why NOT schema validation